TheHatSky/expressions-ts/README.md

 logInfo(m => m.value)
 // Expression over property: value
-// Has a velue "modelThing"
+// Has a value "modelThing"

 logInfo(m => m.numberValue)
 // Expression over property: numberValue
-// Has a velue 12351
+// Has a value 12351

 logInfo(m => {
     console.log("This should throw an error");